sourcegraph/checkup/README.md

 }
 ```

-S3 is the default storage provider assumed by the status page, so the only change needed for the status page is in the [config.js](https://github.com/sourcegraph/checkup/blob/master/statuspage/js/config.js) file, with your public, read-only credentials.
+To serve files for your status page from S3, copy `statuspage/config_s3.js` over `statuspage/config.js`, and fill out the required public, read-only credentials.

 #### File System Storage